growcode/chat-list-lit/README.md

 # \<chat-list>

 A simple chat list component that accepts an array of message objects and handle display and scroll behavior.
+It's expected that chat input and message handling logic would be done in a parent or sibling component.

+There are two apps:

+- `./demo` (viewable via npm start) uses the component directly in a basic html file.
+- `./examples/vue-app` contains a simple Vue example with the component.
+See the readme in that directory for usage.

 ## Installation